Aly-Tamboura/Mastering-JavaScript-Methods-Advanced-Toy-Problems-2/README.md

 	## Guidelines

-This is a repo for Code 7370 students to use to learn how to iterate over tree data types.
+This is a repo for Code 7370 students to use to learn advanced algorithms.

 #Instructors

--Remove the Mastering_Methods_Advanced_3_Answers.js located in the root directory.
+-Remove the Mastering_Methods_Advanced_Toy_Problems_1_Answers.js located in the root directory.

 #Students